ishres19/covid_data_visualization/README.md

-# Covid Data visualization using Bokeh and Flask
+# Covid Data visualization Website

 ## How to run the code on Windows:
 1. Go to the data_visualization_project directory